 Dawson's leading man Will Smith leads the Outstanding Actor category, and is up against Traitor's Cheadle and Miracle at St. Anna's Derek Luke, among others.

-Scrubs' Donald Faison leads the pack in the Outstanding Actor in a Comedy Series category, while Ugly Betty's Ferrera heads up Outstanding Actress in a Comedy Series.
+Scrubs' Donald Faison leads the pack of Outstanding Comedy Actors, while Ugly Betty's Ferrera heads up the Outstanding Comedy Actresses.

 On the supporting side, The New Adventures of Old Christine's Blair Underwood, Psych's Dulé Hill and 30 Rock's Tracy Morgan have a battle of the wits, as do Ugly Betty's Vanessa Williams and The New Adventures of Old Christine's Wanda Sykes.

 Both Underwood and Williams doubled their nominating pleasure, with the former scoring an Outstanding Drama actor nod for In Treatment, and the latter for her TV Movie work in Flirting With Forty.

 Underwood vies against House's Omar Epps, Law & Order's Anthony Anderson and The Unit's Dennis Haysbert.

 Meanwhile, Combs, Sean Patrick Thomas, Audra McDonald, Phylicia Rashad and Sanaa Lathan all scored acting nods for their work in A Raisin in the Sun.

 In the daytime race, The View has been pitted against The Tyra Banks Show for Outstanding Talk Series, while American Idol, Dancing With the Stars, Project Runway, Keyshia Cole: The Way It Is and Run's House 5 are all up for Outstanding Reality Series.